fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### The Second Pledge of Aqaba
 In A.D.
 622, seventy-five citizens of Yathrib came to Makkah in the season of the pilgrimage.
 Prophet Muhammad ﷺ   gave them audience at the same spot at Aqaba where he had met the group of twelve the year before.
 These 75 men and women also accepted Islam.
 They gave him their pledge of loyalty, and invited him to Yathrib.

 prophet Muhammad's ﷺ   uncle, Abbas ibn Abdul Muttalib, was with him on this occasion.
-He is reported to have said to the “hosts” from Yathrib: “Muhammad is held in high esteem by his own people.
-If you can stand by him through thick and thin, take him with you to Yathrib; if not, then abandon the whole idea.”
+He is reported to have said to the "hosts" from Yathrib: "Muhammad is held in high esteem by his own people.
+If you can stand by him through thick and thin, take him with you to Yathrib; if not, then abandon the whole idea."

 One of the leaders of the Yathribites was Bera'a ibn Ma'roor.
-He said: “When we were children, our favorite toys were swords and spears.”
-Another chief, Abul Haithum, interrupted him, and said: “O Messenger of God!
+He said: "When we were children, our favorite toys were swords and spears."
+Another chief, Abul Haithum, interrupted him, and said: "O Messenger of God!
 What will happen when Islam becomes great and strong?
-Will you then leave Yathrib and return to Makkah?”
+Will you then leave Yathrib and return to Makkah?"

 Prophet Muhammad ﷺ   smiled and said: